C-V-Malavika/Helpdesk-Ticketing-System/README.md

 This system has been developed by implementing the Design Patterns namely Strategy Design Pattern and Command Design Pattern.

-The design pattern Strategy is used for creating tickets for different problems.
 There are 15 categories of problems here:
 - AC Problem
 - ERP LMS Problem
 - Attendance Problem